-One of the reasons London will always have my heart is because of the beautiful architecture here (which can also be seen similarly across Europe), as it gives personality to a city and always stirs something in me.
-Muscat has impressive buildings by the bucket load, ostentatious constructions dabbled generously wherever your gaze may fall.
-The current Sultan, Qaboos bin Said Al Said, has spent the last few decades using the money from Oman’s natural resources to reconstruct the country so most things aren’t older than 20 or 30 years, add the natural glamorousness of the GCC and you have a winning mix.
+One of the reasons London will always own my heart is the beautiful architecture, it gives personality to the city and always stirs something in me.
+Muscat has impressive buildings by the bucket load, ostentatious constructions can be found wherever your gaze may fall.
+The current Sultan, Qaboos bin Said Al Said, has spent the last few decades using the money from Oman’s natural resources to reconstruct the country, so most structures aren’t older than 20 or 30 years, add the natural glamour of the place and you have a winning mix.

-Oman has used its strategic place on the map to influence their cuisine with inspiration from Africa and India, flavourful curries were a staple during my trip.
-I couldn’t go too far into this without mentioning dates, dates are intrinsic to the culture of this Arabian Peninsula country.
-They are a sign of hospitality, served both in greeting and after every meal alongside a tiny cup of cardamom-scented coffee – I even saw a date smoothie but didn’t get around to trying one unfortunately.
+Oman has used its strategic place on the map to influence a cuisine inspired by the Middle East, Africa and India.
+Flavourful curries were a staple during my trip and I can’t talk about Omani food for long without mentioning dates.
+Dates are intrinsic to the culture of the Arabian Peninsula.
+They’re a sign of hospitality, served both in greeting and after every meal alongside a tiny cup of cardamom-scented coffee.
+I even saw a date smoothie, though didn’t get around to trying one.

 Oh, you’ve already done a paragraph on buildings, I hear you helpfully point out.
-While this is true, the Sultan Qaboos Grand Mosque is so grand (well named) that it deserves its own feature.
-The 6000-capacity venue takes your breath away when you walk inside, due partly to the world’s largest chandelier dangling nonchalantly from the massive domed ceiling.
-The chandelier, a striking 8 tonne beast made with Swarovski crystals and gold-plated metal, is a spectacle to behold; a glimmering wonder the size of a 3 bedroom house.
-The mosque previously held the title of having the world’s biggest carpet too until Emiratis and Qataris came to measure the interior and made bigger versions in their newly built mosques to steal the title.
+True, true, but the Sultan Qaboos Grand Mosque is so grand (well named, there) that it deserves its own feature.
+The 6,000-capacity venue genuinely does take your breath away when you stroll inside, partly due to the world’s largest chandelier, dangling nonchalantly from the massive domed ceiling.
+The chandelier, a striking 8 tonne beast made with Swarovski crystals and gold-plated metals, is a spectacle to behold; a glimmering wonder the size of a 3 bedroom house.
+The mosque previously held the title of having the world’s largest carpet too, until the Qataris came to measure up the interior apparently to ensure they created bigger versions in their own newly built mosque, thus stealing the title.

-I love being somewhere totally different than London and Muscat ticked that box, while most Western cities are varying copies of the same thing Oman is as different as can be.
-Muscat has all the perks of a western country like decent roads, sewage systems etc but served up with the glamour of a rich Arabic country.
-Visually the whole landscape is completely opposite, stretches of sandy planes are interspersed with architectural achievements and perfectly manicured flora.
-As an Islamic country they put value on modesty but this is applied equally to men and women who both wear long flowing garments although this is not a strict dress code, people can choose to wear what they want as long as it isn’t indecent, a guideline that they respectfully ask visitors to abide by.
+I love being somewhere totally different than London and Muscat certainly ticks that box.
+While most western cities are basically copies on the same theme, Oman is as diverse as can be.
+Muscat has all the perks of a western country; decent roads, sewage systems and so on, but served up with the rich glamour of a wealthy Arabic country.
+Visually the whole landscape is completely opposite to South West London, sandy planes are interspersed with architectural beauties and perfectly manicured, lush green lawns.

 If you want a taste of luxury then Muscat is the place for you; hospitality is high on the agenda making you feel like royalty everywhere you go, tie that in with stunning buildings and opulent surroundings and you’ll never want to leave.
-Oman is by far one of the cleanest countries I’ve ever been to, the word immaculate comes to mind.
-I chatted with a friendly Omani who advised that this is because of their religion which encourages high personal cleanliness that they apply to every aspect of their lives.
+As a tidy-freak I was pleased to note that Oman is by far one of the cleanest places I’ve ever been to, the word immaculate comes to mind, and I chatted with a friendly Omani who advised that this is because of their religion which encourages high personal cleanliness, a principle they apply to every aspect of their lives.